Anjalimishra2004/Netflix_Movie_recommendation_System/README.md

 Data Preprocessing: This crucial phase involved thorough cleaning and organization of the movie dataset.
 I handled missing values, encoded categorical variables, and prepared the data for subsequent analysis, ensuring its accuracy and reliability.

+Vectorization (CountVectorizer):
-Vectorization: Employing techniques like TF-IDF or CountVectorizer, I transformed textual movie data into numerical representations suitable for machine learning algorithms.
-This step was vital for converting raw text data into a format understandable by algorithms.
+Employing the CountVectorizer technique, I transformed textual movie data into numerical representations suitable for machine learning algorithms.
+This step was vital for converting raw text data into a format understandable by algorithms, specifically enabling the application of similarity measures like cosine similarity.

+Cosine Similarity Calculation:
+I utilized cosine similarity to measure the similarity between movies based on their vectorized features.
+This metric was crucial in comparing movies and identifying those most similar to the user's preferences.

-Main Function: I developed the core functionality of the recommendation system, implementing algorithms such as collaborative filtering or content-based filtering.
+Main Function: I developed the core functionality of the recommendation system, implementing algorithms such as  content-based filtering.
 These algorithms enabled the system to generate personalized movie recommendations based on user preferences and historical data.

 Frontend/Streamlit: To enhance accessibility and user-friendliness, I designed a frontend interface using Streamlit.
 This interface allowed users to interact with the system seamlessly, providing inputs such as movie preferences and receiving personalized recommendations in return.
 Additionally, I incorporated features to display movie posters and titles along with the recommendations, enriching the user experience.